 Today, the Auburn Reporter serves a community of 66,000.
 Host of the third-largest Veteran’s day parade west of the Mississippi River, Auburn has several locations on the National State Registers of Historic Places, including the Neely Mansion.
 A longtime mecca for modern day retailers, this suburb of Seattle and Tacoma is known for its Supermall of The Great Northwest.

-The Auburn Reporter won five awards from the Washington Newspaper Publishers Association (WNPA), including a General Excellence award, Best Business News Story, and Best General Feature Story.
+The Auburn Reporter won three awards from the Washington Newspaper Publishers Association (WNPA).

-In all, Sound Publishing took home 229 WNPA awards.
-Seventy-five of those were 1st place, including the coveted General Excellence.
+In all, Sound Publishing took home 275 WNPA awards.
+Ninety-four of those were 1st place, including the coveted General Excellence.
 Sound also scooped up nine Local Media Association awards.

 At Sound, we remain dedicated to covering local stories that affect each of our communities.
 No other news source reports down to the neighborhood level like we do.